LonamiWebs/Telethon/.github/ISSUE_TEMPLATE/bug-report.md

 ---

-QUESTIONS ARE NOT BUGS AND DON'T BELONG HERE.

-If you have a question, ask in https://stackoverflow.com or find the link for the Telegram group in the description of https://t.me/TelethonUpdates.

 **Checklist**
 * [ ] The error is in the library's code, and not in my own.
 * [ ] I have searched for this issue before posting it and there isn't a duplicate.